Bristol Moving Costs: What Affects Time and Pricing

 Studio or easy 1-bed flatHalf-dayGround-floor access, short carry, and straightforward furniture

-1-bed with stairs/permit streetExtended half-dayStairs, long carry from legal bay, and potential permit checks
+1-bed with stairs or permit streetExtended half-dayStairs, long carry from legal bay, and potential permit checks

 2-bed house or flatMost of a dayVolume of goods, dismantling needs, and narrow street approach